Axel-Naumann/discourse-jira/README.md

-# Jira plugin for Discourse
+# ARCHIVED: Jira plugin for Discourse

+This repo is not maintained anymore, the plugin likely doesn't work anymore.
+If you want to pick up its development please let me know so I can update this README and point to your repo!

+The rest of this file is history:

 ## What it does